Back to Blog

 How to Add Professional Narration to Your Videos in Minutes

 You have a video that needs a voiceover.
 Maybe it is a product walkthrough, a tutorial, a social media explainer, or an internal training video.
-You do not have a microphone, a quiet room, or the time to record multiple takes.
+You do not have a recording studio or hours to spend on audio editing.
 Here is how to go from script to polished narration in under ten minutes.

 Step 1: Write a Script That Works for Audio